Tote Handicap Day

 How to find us

-Public Transport Leopardstown is ideally located on the outskirts of Ireland’s capital city, Dublin, and therefore benefits from ample public transport options.
+Leopardstown is ideally located on the outskirts of Ireland’s capital city, Dublin, and therefore benefits from ample public transport options.

-BY LUAS The LUAS offers a regular service from St. Stephen’s Green to Sandyford that takes about 20 minutes.
+The LUAS offers a regular service from St. Stephen’s Green to Sandyford that takes about 20 minutes.
 The racecourse is only a short walk from the Sandyford station and Leopardstown also provide a complimentary shuttle bus service on race days.
 The bus service runs 30 minutes prior to gate opening times until 30 minutes after the bars on site close.
 This service runs from car park A on the Leopardstown Road.

-BY DART There is a limited complimentary shuttle bus operating from Blackrock DART station to Leopardstown on selected race days.
+There is a limited complimentary shuttle bus operating from Blackrock DART station to Leopardstown on selected race days.
 Priority will be given to patrons who have purchased a Race and Rail ticket on Leopardstown.com. although if there is room – the bus will accommodate your group.
 Please check our website in advance of travel for operating dates and times.
 Leopardstown Racecourse will be operating a complimentary return shuttle bus for this facility also.

-FROM DUBLIN AIRPORT Dublin Airport is about an hour's drive from Leopardstown racetrack.
+Dublin Airport is about an hour's drive from Leopardstown racetrack.
 Aircoach operates a regular bus service between Dublin Airport and Burton Hall Road which is adjacent to the entrance to Leopardstown racecourse.
 There are also regular bus services into the city centre from the Airport.

 Leopardstown is very accessible by car, easily accessed from the M50 motorway and offers complimentary car parking.